-You will find agencies and tour operators all over Cusco that run day tours to Rainbow Mountain.
-As it’s a three-hour drive from Cusco, these tours tend to leave at around 2am.
+You will find agencies and tour operators all over Cusco that run day tours to Rainbow Mountain, or you can book in advance with GetYourGuide.
+As it’s a three-hour drive from Cusco, these tours tend to leave at around 3am.
 This, combined with its more extreme altitude, means it requires careful acclimatisation.
 Take plenty of water with you as well, as it’s a long day out and you’ll need to stay hydrated.

 Machu Picchu isn’t the only major Inca archaeological site in the Cusco region.
 Huchuy Qosqo, which means ‘Little Cusco’, is another option that you can visit in a day trip and hike from Cusco.